-Retail Sales Promotion Strategies – Building Your Online Platform 👔
+Retail Sales Promotion Strategies: How To Build Your Online Platform 👔

 At one point, online shopping was a futuristic concept.
-Now, especially during the pandemic, retail sales promotion strategies include an e-commerce platform.
-Consumer trends show that people are scaling back their patronage of brick and mortar establishments.
-Online shopping has increased 15-20% in China and 81% in Italy since February of 2020.
+Now, retail sales promotion strategies include an e-commerce platform, especially during the pandemic.
+Consumer trends show that people are scaling back their patronage of brick-and-mortar establishments.
+Online shopping has increased by 15-20% in China and 81% in Italy since February 2020.
 The United States has largely followed the same patterns.

 The coronavirus pandemic has been foremost a human tragedy, and companies had to make unprecedented decisions and measures to protect their people.
-Unfortunately, as restrictions continue all over the world, businesses have to come to terms with these lasting impacts.
+Unfortunately, as restrictions continue worldwide, businesses have to come to terms with these lasting impacts.
 In order to survive the reality that in-person stores are collapsing, businesses must adapt their sales strategy action plan to solidify their web presence.

-The first step in creating a sales and marketing strategy to improve sales growth includes becoming flexible and adaptable.
-Poor understanding and lack of creative thinking is the main hindrance towards progress, and low ambitions equate to negligible outcomes.
-Creating websites and e-commerce platforms is actually faster than most people think.
+The goal of creating retail sales promotion strategies is to improve sales growth.
+That entails becoming flexible and adaptable.
+Poor understanding and lack of creative thinking is the main hindrance to progress, and low ambitions equate to negligible outcomes.
+Creating websites and e-commerce platforms is faster than most people think.

 Once you have committed to moving forward online and to create an e-commerce platform, it’s important to discuss your ambitions as a company.
 Set high goals, but go about everything pragmatically.